Anne Madden (artist)

-Anne Madden (born 1932) is an English-born painter, who is well known in both Ireland and France where she has divided her time since her marriage to Louis le Brocquy in 1958.
+Anne M. Madden (1932 – 21 December 2025) was an English-born Irish painter who was well known in both Ireland and France between which she divided her time after her marriage to Louis le Brocquy in 1958.

 Early life

 Anne M. Madden was born in London in 1932 to an Irish father and an Anglo-Chilean mother.
-Madden spent her first years in Chile, where her father owned a farm.
-Madden's family moved to Corrofin, Ireland when she was ten years old.
+She spent her first years in Chile, where her father owned a farm.
+Madden's family moved to Corrofin, Ireland, when she was aged 10.
 She subsequently moved to London and attended the Chelsea School of Arts and Crafts.

 Her father died in a car crash when she was a teenager.
 She also lost her sister and brother-in-law in a plane crash, which left Madden as guardian to three young children.
 Her brother died at a young age of injuries sustained by falling down the stairs.
 Her work was then interrupted for three years in the 1950s by a series of operations on her spine following a riding accident.
 During that time she met the painter Louis le Brocquy who was then working in London.
 They married in Chartres Cathedral in 1958 and set up a house and studio in Carros in the south of France, where they remained until 2000.